 Section 54 of the Act is intended to provide early termination of the tenancy agreement in cases of a serious or repeated breach by a tenant, but in reality only permits the landlord to give notice.
 If the tenant does not vacate the premises, the landlord must proceed with an application to the Rental Officer, serve the tenant and await a hearing to obtain an order.
-If the landlord is successful in obtaining an order for termination and the tenant does not vacate, the landlord must then make application to the Supreme Court for a writ of eviction.
+If the landlord is successful in obtaining an order for termination and the tenant does not vacate, the landlord must then make application to the Supreme Court for a order of eviction.
 The entire process can take weeks or months depending on the location of the premise and the scheduling of hearings and court.
-A tenant who is seriously damaging the premises and\or not paying rent may create an extraordinary loss for the landlord before a writ of eviction is obtained.
+A tenant who is seriously damaging the premises and/or not paying rent may create an extraordinary loss for the landlord before a order of eviction is obtained.
 As well, a tenant who is constantly creating a disturbance may continue to disturb other tenants or even jeopardize their safety for months before the landlord can legally remedy the situation.

 A revision of section 54 to allow for a termination notice to result in a legal termination of the tenancy agreement unless appealed by the tenant within a specified period of time would cut down on the time required for termination when serious breaches are involved.
 The landlord would be required to use an approved form of the termination notice and be required to prove service of the notice on the tenant.
 The notice would specifically advise the tenant of the right to appeal and the process for filing such an appeal.
 If the tenant appealed, the Rental Officer would hear the matter.
-If the tenant failed to appeal, the landlord could seek a writ of eviction from the Supreme Court.
+If the tenant failed to appeal, the tenancy would terminate and the landlord could seek a writ of eviction from the Supreme Court.

-2. Allowing for service of filed applications within 14 days of receiving filed applications rather than 14 days from the date of filing.

-Currently filed applications are required to be served within 14 days from the date of filing (Sec.
+- 2. Increase time allowed for the service of filed application on the respondent Currently filed applications are required to be served within 14 days from the date of filing (Sec.
 68(2)).
-There may be some question of law as to whether or not an application is valid if not served within the specified time.
+There may be some question at law as to whether or not an application is valid if not served within the specified time.
 The Rental Officer is not provided with the authority to extend this time requirement.
 Given our geographical area and postal system this provision has been proved to be unrealistic.

-- 3. Amend section 62(1) to change the reference to section 9(2) to read section 5(2).
+It is suggested that the time limit be extended to 25 days or that the Rental Officer have the authority to extend the time period. - 3.
+Amend section 62(1) to change the reference to section 9(2) to read section 5(2).
 This is a typographical error. - 4.
-Require a 30 day notice for a tenant to terminate a periodic tenancy agreement, regardless of the duration of the agreement.

-The current distinction, based on the duration of the tenancy agreement is unnecessary and makes it difficult for tenants to make a transition between one tenancy agreement and another.
+Amend section 52 to require a 30 day notice for a tenant to terminate a monthly periodic tenancy agreement, regardless of the duration of the agreement.The current distinction, based on the duration of the tenancy agreement is unnecessary and makes it difficult for tenants to make a transition between one tenancy agreement and another.
 I see no reason for the distinction and most landlords and tenants fail to see why the duration of the agreement should be a factor.

-5. Amend section 14 to permit a deposit to hold a premise for a future tenancy and expressly prohibit the collection of a security deposit prior to the effective date of the tenancy agreement.
+5. Amend section 14 to permit a deposit to hold rental premises for a future tenancy and expressly prohibit the collection of a security deposit prior to the effective date of the tenancy agreement.